Disclaimer: I own nothing.

 You're the only thing I wanna touch

-Never knew that it could mean so much, so much
+Never knew that it could mean so much

 You're the fear, I don't care